lucklo/kraken-exchange-api/README.md

 To access Private API from Kraken you need to request ApiKey and ApiSecret from your Account Settings in Kraken Dashboard.

-## Built-In Kraken API Objects
+## Built-In Kraken API Support
-Every Object we created provide both `Promise` and `callback` support.
+Every Class we created provide both `Promise` and `callback` interface.

 ### Kraken.Time
 #### getUnixTime()